What is a Survey Introduction

 This will give them a better idea of how long it may take for them to complete rather than saying it’s 10 questions when closed-ended versus open-ended questions can take quite a different length of time.

-Just as starting off correctly by telling your customers who you were was crucial, concluding with something that makes them remember you is important.
+Just as starting off correctly by telling your customers who you were was crucial, concluding with something that makes them remember you are important.
 Conclude thoughtfully.

 Don’t forget to say goodbye and thank you as well!
 Make your respondents see that you’re reflecting on their insights and will include it in your future interactions.

-It may seem challenging at first but being able to constantly reflect and improve and communicate this effectively to your customers is a note you always want to leave on.
+It may seem challenging at first but to be able to constantly reflect and improve and communicate this effectively to your customers is a note you always want to leave on.

 Wondering what this might look like when you actually put pen to paper?
 Here’s an example of what an email with a survey invitation might look like.
 It helps to introduce clients to the company, the goal of the survey, and all the elements that help get your customers on board.